 But beyond being good for the environment, Terra’s Kitchen is also good for you.
 “Terra’s Kitchen believes in sourcing clean, sustainable ingredients that are antibiotic- and hormone-free, as well as non-GMO and organic, when possible,” the company’s website notes.
 “Our meals nourish via fresh food delivery to support healthy lifestyles, including Paleo, gluten-free, and vegetarian.
 You should feel good about what you’re feeding others because we make clean eating a priority.”

-All the service’s recipes (which come in vegan, vegetarian, low calorie, paleo, and gluten-free varieties), come with step-by-step recipe cards, and promise a prep time of no more than 30 minutes.
+All the service’s recipes come with step-by-step recipe cards and promise a prep time of no more than 30 minutes.
 Each meal costs between $10 and $18, and shipping is always free.

-And as of March, Terra’s Kitchen now has an app for both iOS and Android that makes ordering your ingredients easier than ever.
+Terra’s Kitchen now has an app for both iOS and Android that makes ordering your ingredients easier than ever.
 Regardless of what kind of smartphone you may have, you have the option of placing and managing your orders on the go.
-You’ll have access to Terra’s Kitchen’s bank of more than 50 recipes, as well as the ability to schedule a delivery, skip weeks as needed, or add on salads, smoothies, and snacks to orders in real time.
+You’ll have access to Terra’s Kitchen’s bank of recipes, as well as the ability to schedule a delivery, skip weeks as needed, or add on salads, smoothies, and snacks to orders in real time.